atari-monk/doc-site/doc_site/design.md

 -   Use tools like Prettier or MarkdownLint to keep your formatting consistent.
 -   Keep `index.md` updated as you add new sections.
 -   Experiment with Markdown extensions for diagrams, tables, or inline LaTeX for equations.
+-   Use Markdown Viewer.
+It is markdown browser extension.
+Turn on all permissions.
+Drag and drop index on browser.
+Select Theme.

 By following this method, you’ll always know where your notes are and can access them quickly and efficiently.